ColinParrott/trimr/README.md

 </p>

 # Installation
-Download the latest installer from the release section.
+Download the latest installer from the [Releases](https://github.com/ColinParrott/trimr/releases/latest) section.
 FFmpeg is included as part of the install.

 You will need `.NET 5.0 Desktop Runtime (x64)` which the installer will help you install if it's not present.
 Also available here: https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime